novuhq/novu/docs/docs/platform/layouts.md

 Layouts can be manipulated and assigned to new and existing templates within the Novu platform, allowing users to create, manage, and assign these layouts to templates, so they can be reused to structure the appearance of notifications sent through the platform.

-By default, a novu layout will be created and assigned as the organisation's default layout.
+By default, a novu layout will be created and assigned as the organization's default layout.
 At any time, you can choose any of your layouts as the default for your organisation.
 All new email templates will be assigned the default layout unless assigned a different one through the email editor.

 ## Manage Layouts

-You can find and manage your organisation's layouts in `Brand -> Layouts`
+You can find and manage your organization's layouts in `Brand -> Layouts`

    <div align="center">
      <picture>